ionvop/saucepls/docs/proposal.md

 ## Introduction

-I'm building a social platform called SaucePls where people can ask for the source (or in slang, sauce) of the images they found, more specifically animanga-related whether it's an artwork, a cropped manga panel, or a screenshot of an anime episode.
+We're building a social platform called SaucePls where people can ask for the source (or in slang, sauce) of the images they found, more specifically animanga-related whether it's an artwork, a cropped manga panel, or a screenshot of an anime episode.

 - Users login/register with email OTP or Google OAuth.
 No passwords needed.
 Accounts are identified by email, so if a user logs in with a Google account that shares an email with an existing account, that existing account will be logged in.
 - Users post unknown images as a sauce request.
 - Before a sauce request is posted, it runs a four step process:
   - A reverse image search to check if there's already an existing sauce request for that image.
 (Perceptual Hashing will be used for this.)
     - If an existing sauce request is found, the user may view the existing sauce request or continue to the next step.
   - SauceNAO is run on the image to check if it's easily identifiable.
-(I'll be using `ClarityCafe/Sagiri` for this.)
+(See `docs/saucenao-example.md`)
     - If SauceNAO finds a match, the user may view the result or continue to the next step.
   - The image is scanned with OCR to automatically extract text from the image.
   - The image is sent to an external API for model inference to automatically provide possible tags for the image.
-(I'll be using `SmilingWolf/wd-swinv2-tagger-v3` for this running on a Huggingface Space.)
+(See `docs/deepdanbooru-example.md`)
 - The community may add missing tags or remove irrelevant tags, however these changes are logged and attributed to the user making the change incase of griefing or abuse.
 - The community may comment for discussion or provide the sauce if they recognize the image.
 - Original poster or a moderator can choose the accepted sauce.